-The proposed guidance consists of six measures that reflect expected standards of conduct by market intermediaries and asset managers using AI and ML.
-Although the guidance is not binding, IOSCO members are encouraged to consider these proposals carefully in the context of their legal and regulatory frameworks.
-IOSCO members and firms should also consider the proportionality of any response when considering these proposals.
+The guidance consists of six measures that reflect expected standards of conduct by market intermediaries and asset managers using AI and ML.
+Although the guidance is not binding, IOSCO members are encouraged to consider these measures carefully in the context of their legal and regulatory frameworks.
+IOSCO members and firms should also consider the proportionality of any response when implementing these measures.

 The use of AI and ML will likely increase as the technology advances, and it is plausible that the regulatory framework will need to evolve in tandem to address the associated emerging risks.
-Therefore, this report, including the definitions and guidance, may need to be reviewed in the future to remain up to date.
+Therefore, this report, including the definitions and guidance, may be reviewed in the future to remain up to date.

 Measure 1: Regulators should consider requiring firms to have designated senior management responsible for the oversight of the development, testing, deployment, monitoring and controls of AI and ML.
-This includes requiring firms to have a documented internal governance framework, with clear lines of accountability.
+This includes a documented internal governance framework, with clear lines of accountability.
 Senior Management should designate an appropriately senior individual (or groups of individuals), with the relevant skill set and knowledge to sign off on initial deployment and substantial updates of the technology.